 You Are Not Alone

-If you have ever experienced a tingling sensation of numbness in your toes or feet during exercise, you are not alone.
-This tingling can range from a mild curiosity to irritation and outright discomfort.
+If you have ever experienced a tingling sensation or numbness in your toes or feet during exercise, you are not alone.
+This tingling can range from a mild symptoms and slight irritation to constant irritation and outright discomfort.

 One common cause is ill-fitting shoes.
 If your sneakers or work-out shoes do not fit properly or they are laced too tightly, they will restrict circulation.